bengineer19/BuckPSU/README.md

 # BuckPSU
-Arduino library for inexpensive (~$30) remotely controllable and monitored DC-DC converters via a basic ASCI based API forked from the great work from https://github.com/bengineer19/BuckPSU.
+Arduino library for inexpensive (~$30) remotely controllable and monitored DC-DC converters via a basic ASCI based API forked from the great work from Ben James https://github.com/bengineer19/BuckPSU.

  Some poorly written documentation for the protocol from Drok: